genyrosk/genyrosk.github.io/content/posts/python-decorators/index.md

 Thus, whenever we call `timed_api_call`, we're actually calling the `wrapper` code block within the `time_me` function.
 This paradigm is often referred to as **function composition**.

-Ins't this just plain Awesome ?!
-We can now wrap this timer around any other function and print out the time it took to execute just as well as get the result back.
+Ins't this just plain awesome?!
+We can now wrap this timer around any function to print out the time it took to execute and also get the result from the function execution.

 Nevertheless, this introduces another, albeit minor, problem: long and convoluted lines of code.
 If we start to chain functions one after another, our code will become increasingly hard to read.